Great Careers Network Career Transition Certified Salesforce Administrator Reinvents through Volunteering

 Tell us about yourself and your career.

 My name is Bill Apostolacus and I had various roles in my former company for 22 years, including data analyst and relationship manager.
 In 2015, I began door-to-door sales for a solar company but left after a year and a half and eventually found myself in a career transition.
-I discovered Philadelphia Area Great Careers Groups(PAGCG), and through them, a fellow PAGCG member told me about Salesforce.
+I discovered Philadelphia Area Great Careers Network(PAGCG), and through them, a fellow PAGCG member told me about Salesforce.
 I quickly got excited about it and knew that this was what I wanted to do.
 The organization gave me the golden opportunity to build their Salesforce system from the ground up, giving me the hands-on experience needed to succeed.

 Why were you looking for a job?